The Sunset Vista Natural Area Management Plan is now available. Thank you to everyone who provided public input during the planning process.

-Funding has been secured to build the Long View Corridor Trail, a 4.4-mile multi-use recreation and commuter trail connecting Loveland and Fort Collins.
-The trail will tie in to the Loveland Recreation Trail System at Sunset Vista Natural Area, including intersection improvements for crossing at 57th Street and North Taft Avenue.
+The Long View Trail connecting Loveland and Fort Collins along N. Taft Ave./S. Shields Ave. will open in August 2018.
+The 4.4-mile paved multi-use recreation and commuter trail will tie in to the Loveland Recreation Trail System at Sunset Vista Natural Area, including intersection improvements for the trail crossing at 57th St and N. Taft Ave.

-Loveland and Fort Collins, along with Larimer County, have received funding from a CDOT Transportation Alternative Project Grant ($1 million) and a Great Outdoors Colorado (GOCO) Paths to Parks Grant ($1 million), to help pay for construction of the 4.4-mile long, 10-foot wide Long View Corridor Trail, trailhead/parking lot, and intersection improvements to connect to the Loveland and Fort Collins trail systems.
+Loveland and Fort Collins, along with Larimer County, received funding from a CDOT Transportation Alternative Project Grant ($1 million) and a Great Outdoors Colorado (GOCO) Paths to Parks Grant ($1 million), to help pay for construction of the 10-foot wide concrete trail, trailhead/parking lot, and intersection improvements to connect to the Loveland and Fort Collins trail systems.

 Sunset Vista Acquired for Open Space & Trails